 The IRBs are authorized to review research involving children and may approve research that satisfies the conditions of all applicable sections of Subpart D. If the IRB determines that Subpart D applies to the protocol, the PI must clearly indicate at what point in the protocol applicable parental permission will be obtained from each child participant’s parents or guardians*, in addition to the child’s assent.
 IRB determinations under Subpart D will be documented in the OHSR records.

 *Under DHHS regulations “guardian” means an individual who is authorized under applicable State or local law to consent on behalf of a child to general medical care; and under FDA regulations “guardian” means an individual who is authorized under applicable State or local law to consent on behalf of a child to general medical care when general medical care includes participation in research.
 For purposes of Subpart D, a guardian also means an individual who is authorized to consent on behalf of a child to participate in research.
 In the State of Maryland guardians are appointed by the Social Services Administration.
 Guardians are not authorized to provide consent for foster children.
 Inclusion of foster children in research requires adherence to MD Circular Letter SSA #08-25 dated April 17, 2008.
-See, Guidance for Research Projects Involving Clients of the Baltimore City Department of Social Services.
+See, Guidance for Research Projects Involving Social Services Administration of the State of Maryland Department of Human Resources Department of Social Services (Foster Children)

 The Organization will follow the regulatory criteria found in DHHS 45 CFR 46 Subpart D, section 46.409 “Wards” and in FDA 21 CFR 50 Subpart D, section 50.56 “Wards.”
 The IRBs are authorized to approve research involving foster children (or wards of the state) that meet the regulatory criteria for involving children in research found at 45 CFR 46.404, 405, and 406; and 21 CFR 50.51, 52, and 53.
 When a JHM IRB determines a project meets the classification of research approvable under 45 CFR 46.406 and/or 21 CFR 50.53, the IRBs are authorized “to appoint an advocate for each child who is a ward, in addition to any other individual or entity acting on behalf of the child as guardian or in loco parentis” as a condition of approval in accord with federal regulations.